 The standard rule of thumb is that housing costs should not exceed 28% of your gross income.
 However, given increased market demand driving up prices and interest rates lingering between 7-8%, many Americans have found their mortgage payments consuming much more of their gross income.

 This doesn’t have to be your reality for the next 30 years.
-In this article, we’ll help you uncover homeownership resolutions you can implement to change your mortgage situation going into 2024.
+In this article, we’ll help you uncover homeownership resolutions you can implement to change your mortgage situation going into 2024 and beyond.

 Consider Refinancing

 Mortgage rates are finally on a downward slope.
-With the Federal Reserve confirming three projected rate cuts, many economists are predicting rates to fall to the low 6s.
-If you took out a mortgage in the past two years, this rate might be much lower than your current rate.
+With the Federal Reserve confirming three projected rate cuts, many economists are predicting rates may fall to the low 6s.
+If you took out a mortgage in the past two years, rates might be much lower than your current rate.

 This presents a great opportunity to lower your mortgage payment in 2024 and free up extra cash.
-Determining the right time to refinance can be difficult, especially as future cuts are expected.
+Determining the right time to refinance can be difficult, especially as future cuts are possible.
 Reach out to a lender at Texas Republic Bank to learn more.

 Make Extra Principal Payments